kglw-dot-net/phase1/songs/dirt.md

 > I can dissect anything
 > And save the skin for later
 >
-> I know its just a time
+> I know it's just a time
 > And things will get better
 > But I don't mind much anyway
 > Vampire reflection